- CSA National B License (2017)

 As an assistant coach with the U17 program, McKenna enjoys guiding the next generation of women’s soccer athletes and sharing her experiences as a student-athlete.

 Excelling in both basketball and soccer, Prokop played five seasons with the Huskie basketball team from 2004 to 2009.
 The former point guard helped guide the Huskies to their first-ever Canada West title in 2005-06.
-From Saskatoon, Prokop holds a Bachelor of Science in Kinesiology and a Bachelor of Commerce.
-She is now an Account Manager for Rock & Bloom – a creative agency in Saskatoon.
+Amy holds a Bachelor of Science in Kinesiology and a Bachelor of Commerce.
+Outside of sport, she is a Product Manager with Andgo Systems in Saskatoon.